Liver Disease and Palliative Care

 Fluids that build up in your body can be treated with medications and nondrug treatments.
 Your palliative care team will know the right medicines to give you to help relieve common symptoms such as shortness of breath, itchy skin, nausea and hiccups.

 Over time, cirrhosis can get worse, and your liver may no longer work properly.
 This chronic liver failure is called end-stage liver disease, when symptoms may become more severe.
 Your palliative care team will help you and your family to deal with these symptoms.

 If you’re eligible for a liver transplant, you can turn to palliative care for symptom control and emotional support before, during and after surgery.
 Your palliative care team will work alongside your doctor and transplant team to support you and your family every step of the way.

-Although the palliative care team can be brought in at any time after diagnosis, the earlier the better.
+it is best to bring in the palliative care team after diagnosis.
 The team will treat your symptoms, explain your treatment choices and help you to match those options to your personal goals.
 The team specialists will also help you better understand your condition and what to expect.
 They always work in partnership with your other doctors.

 Your palliative care team can help you with all this and more.
 Your team will be your sounding board and your first line of defense against any symptoms of pain, discomfort, depression or anxiety.
 They will handle communication among all of your other doctors.
 And they will help you match your goals to your treatment options.